Bamidele1234/Unit_Converter_App/README.md

 - Pick the unit you want to convert from
 - Pick the unit you want to convert to
 - Hit 'CONVERT' !
+- Tap the 'switch' button in between the textfield to change where you input the text

 **Conversion made easy**